Swarzędz: History

 Poland regained independence after World War I on November 11, 1918, and two days later local Poles founded a Polish council under leadership of Tadeusz Staniewski, and began preparations to rejoin Poland.
 In January 1919, the first volunteers set out from Swarzędz to fight in the Greater Poland Uprising, the aim of which was to reunite the region with Poland.
 The town was soon successfully restored to Poland.
 In the interbellum the workshop of Antoni Tabaka grew into a large furniture factory, the first mechanized furniture factory in Poland, and its products enjoyed great popularity also abroad.
 In 1934 town limits were expanded.

 During World War II, from 1939 to 1945, the town was under German occupation.
 Poles were subjected to expulsions, carried out in late 1939 and in 1940.
 The local furniture factory was seized by the occupiers and handed over to Germans, while its owner was expelled to Warsaw, and later also imprisoned in the Mauthausen concentration camp, where he died of exhaustion in 1945.
 Tadeusz Staniewski, mayor of Swarzędz, was imprisoned and tortured by the Germans in the infamous Fort VII in Poznań and afterwards deported to the Buchenwald concentration camp, where he was killed in August 1940.
 Stanisław Kwaśniewski, commander of the 1919 Swarzędz insurgent unit, was killed by the Germans in Fort VII.
-From 1941 to 1943 a Nazi German labour camp for Jews was located in the town.
+Four Poles who were either born or lived and worked in Swarzędz were murdered by the Russians in the Katyn massacre in 1940.
+From 1941 to 1943 a Nazi German forced labour camp for Jews was located in the town.

 From 1975 to 1998, it was administratively located in the Poznań Voivodeship.
 In 1988 Swarzędz was awarded with the Commander's Cross of the Order of Polonia Restituta, one of Poland's highest state orders.